 Cleary Vaughan-Lee, Executive Director of Global Oneness Project: Vaughan-Lee works on integrating a humanistic lens with universal values into educational content, asking local to global questions about culture and the environment.
 She is a regular contributor to Education Week, PBS, Share My Lesson, and TED Ed.

-Dr. Vandana Singh, Associate Professor of Physics at Framingham State University and science fiction writer: Whether writing science fiction, teaching, or developing pedagogies to transform STEM education, Dr. Vandana Singh is motivated by the creative space at the intersection of multiple disciplines and modes of communication.
+Dr. Vandana Singh, Professor of Physics at Framingham State University and science fiction writer: Whether writing science fiction, teaching, or developing pedagogies to transform STEM education, Dr. Vandana Singh is motivated by the creative space at the intersection of multiple disciplines and modes of communication.